IsabellaSoares/next-level-week/README.md

 In this project, the technologies used was:

 - ReactJS
+- Axios
 - Typescript
 - Node.js (API RESTful)
 - Express
+- Knex.js
+- SQLite
 - React Native
 - Expo
-- Knex.js
-- SQLite